 Introduction and Exclusive Explanation of OSPF Operation

-If router interface is configured with OSPF, the router must determine if there is another OSPF neighbour on the link.
-To do this, the router forwards a Hello packet that containing its router ID out all OSPF-enabled interfaces as multicast.
-The router ID is used by the Open Shortest Path First process to individually recognize every router in the OSPF area.
+If the router interface is configured with OSPF, the router must determine if another OSPF neighbor is on the link.
+To do this, the router forwards a Hello packet containing its router ID to all OSPF-enabled interfaces as multicast.
+The Open Shortest Path First process uses the router ID to recognize every router individually in the OSPF area.

 A router ID is an IP address assigned to identify a specific router among OSPF links.
-When neighbouring router which is configured with Open Shortest Path First, receives a Hello packet containing router ID that is not listed with the receiving router it attempts to establish an adjacency with the initiating router.
+When a neighboring router configured with Open Shortest Path First receives a Hello packet containing a router ID that is not listed with the receiving router, it attempts to establish an adjacency with the initiating router.

-For example, as shown in the figure-1 above, When OSPF is enabled on Rouer1, the enabled Fast Ethernet 0/1 interface transitions from the Downstate to the Init state and starts sending Hello packets out all OSPF-enabled interfaces to discover OSPF neighbours to develop adjacencies with.
+For example, as shown in figure-1 above, when OSPF is enabled on Rouer1, the enabled Fast Ethernet 0/1 interface transitions from the Downstate to the Init state and starts sending Hello packets to all OSPF-enabled interfaces to discover OSPF neighbors with whom to develop adjacencies.

-The Router2 receives the Hello packet from Router1 and adds the Router1 ID to its neighbour list.
-Then Router2 sends a Hello packet to Router1.
-The packet contains the Router2 Router ID including Router1 ID in its neighbours’ list on the same interface.
+The Router2 receives the Hello packet from Router1 and adds the Router1 ID to its neighbor list.
+Then, Router2 sends a Hello packet to Router1.
+The packet contains the Router2 Router ID, including the Router1 ID in its neighbors’ list on the same interface.

-When Router1 receives the Hello packet and adds the Router2 Router ID in its OSPF neighbours list.
-Router1 also notices its Router ID in the Hello packet’s list of neighbours.
-When a Router1 receives a Hello packet with its Router ID listed in the neighbour’s list, the Router1 transitions from the Init state to the Two-Way state.
+When Router1 receives the Hello packet and adds the Router2 Router ID to its OSPF neighbors list, Router1 also notices its Router ID in the Hello packet’s list of neighbors.
+When Router1 receives a Hello packet with its Router ID listed in the neighbor’s list, it transitions from the Init state to the Two-Way state.

-The action in Two-Way state depends on the type of interconnection between the adjacent routers.
-If the two adjacent neighbours are connected over a point-to-point link, then they instantly transition from the Two-Way state to the database synchronization stage.
-If the routers are interconnected over a general Ethernet network, then a DR and BDR must be elected.
+The action in a Two-Way state depends on the type of interconnection between the adjacent routers.
+If the two adjacent neighbors are connected over a point-to-point link, they instantly transition from the Two-Way state to the database synchronization stage.
+A DR and BDR must be elected if the routers are interconnected over a general Ethernet network.

 DR and BDR Election

-Because Router1 and Router2 are connected over an Ethernet network, so a DR and BDR election takes place.
+A DR and BDR election occurs because Router1 and Router2 are connected over an Ethernet network.
 The figure below illustrates the election between Router1 and Router2.

 DR and BDR election is necessary because multi-access networks can create two challenges for OSPF about the flooding of LSAs: